Hex5DA/rtc/readme.txt

 after birds, because birdies :)

-`eider` HTML
+`eider` HTML*
-`fulmar` JS
 `skua` CSS
+`fulmar` JS*
 `tern` router

+*TODO: consider renaming? they sound kinda lame

 ## todo

-* clean up SSR as a binary
-* merge SSR/FSR2
-* FSR2 errors
+* config
-- use the phrase "composite framework" in this doc, because it sounds badass
-- oh yea come up with a name for that
-- test like hell
 - CSL/CSS
-- HPP config
-- whole project config
 ? release some of these packages?
-?
-SSR errors? they suck atm (`DOMException`)
+? investigate more helpful SSR errors?
+  - note: `DOMException`
+  ? wrap DOM with custom errors

-Reset The Counter - a webdev toolchain miming a framework, providing a 'vanilla web' workflow.
+Reset The Counter - a composite framework with an emphasis of simplicity which emulates the vanilla web.

-RTC consitutes of currently 5 components, each of which aim to be independent from each other. components may be replaced with similar tools from outside the RTC toolchain (eg. trading RTC's CSL for `jquery`) or omitted entirely, making the suite extremely flexible.
+RTC consitutes of 4 components, each of which aim to be (mostly) independent from each other. components may be replaced with similar tools from outside the RTC toolchain (eg. trading `fulmar` for `jquery`) or omitted entirely, making the framework extremely flexible.

 ## components

-### `rtc-hpp` HTML preprocessor
+### `eider` (HTML preprocessor)

-a small preprocessor providing a layouts & includes (components, of a sort), for simple code re-use.
+a small preprocessor providing a layouts & includes (components, of a sort), for code re-use.

-### `rtc-ssr` SSR tooling
+### `tern` (SSR, FS-based router)

-a micro-script to enable a primitive form of SSR. utilises `jsdom` to allow for DOM manipulation on the server, just as on the browser.
+SSR support which utilises `jsdom` to allow for DOM manipulation on the server, just as on the browser. combined with a router operating on the filesystem, with support for slugs, arbitrary `nodejs` packages, query paramaters & custom errors.

-### `rtc-css` CSS framework
+### `skua` (CSS framework)

-a light CSS framework to provide _very_ basic sane defaults (opinionated to my personal style :wink: )
+a minimal CSS framework providing sane defaults (opinionated to my personal style :wink: )

-a lot of this is TBD. i might drop it alltogether.

 see:
 <https://readable-css.freedomtowrite.org/> &
 <https://0x5da.dev>

-### `rtc-fsr` file system router

-(name not final :) )

-a _very_ simple file-system based router with primitive slugging support.

-### `rtc-csl` client side library
+### `fulmar` (client side library)

-TBD how this will work and what it will cover, but likely a `jquery`-like API for DOM manipulation.
+TBD!
+a lightweight CSL to ease DOM maipulation, reduce boilerplate & prevent common pitfalls.

 see:
 <https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentHTML>